usf-cs360-spring2019/usf-cs360-spring2019.github.io/_projects/final-project-alpha.md

 {% include section.html level="h2" name="Feedback" %}

-Only half of the grade associated with this assignment is associated with the prototype itself; the other half of the grade comes from seeking instructor feedback on the prototype.
+Only half of the grade is associated with the prototype itself; the other half of the grade comes from seeking instructor feedback on the prototype.

-Additional details pending.
+To earn this credit, students must sign up for and attend a 15 minute one-on-one feedback appointment with the instructor.
+During this time, the instructor will provide verbal feedback on the prototype visualization.
+Written feedback will *not* be provided, but students are welcome to record the session.

+These appointments will be scheduled for **April 22nd through 24th** via the [Canvas Scheduler](https://community.canvaslms.com/docs/DOC-10580-4212716665).
+Appointments are scheduled back-to-back; students must come on-time and may be cutoff at the end of their appointment time.

 {% include section.html level="h2" name="Submission" %}